-In Mathew 28:19, Jesus was ready to ascend back to heaven.
-He had declared that all authority in heaven and on earth had been given to Him.
-Then He said, "Having gone (πορευθέντες-present active participle, nominative masculine plural), therefore, make learners all the nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Spirit."
+Then He said, Having gone, therefore, make learners all the nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Spirit."
 Psychologically, Jesus commissioned His learners to make learners of all the nations, which represented a geographical expansion of their ministry, which was previously limited to Israel.
 Jesus understood their fear and doubts, but commissioned all eleven (Judas Iscariot had left) of the learners standing with Him, using the term "having gone."
 He was not sending them immediately, but would send them once His Father sent the Holy Spirit to them and Jesus baptized them with the Holy Spirit (see Acts 2 and Mark 1:8).